StakeSquid/graphprotocol-testnet-docker/docs/getting-started.md

 - `DB_USER` and `DB_PASS` - will be used for initializing the PostgreSQL Databases (both index/query DB and indexer agent/service DB).
 - `GRAPH_NODE_DB_NAME` - the name of the database used by the Index/Query nodes.
 - `AGENT_DB_NAME` - the name of the database used by the Indexer agent/service nodes.
+- `CHAIN_0_NAME` - the name of the network that you want to index
-- `ETHERUM_RPC_0` and `ETHEREUM_RPC_1` - your ETH RPCs used by the index nodes.
-They can be different URLs or the same, up to you.
+- `CHAIN_0_RPC - your RPCs (archive nodes) used by the index nodes.
-- `TXN_RPC` - your ETH RPC used by Indexer agent/service nodes.
+- `TXN_RPC` - your Goerli ETH RPC used by Indexer agent/service nodes.
 This can be a fast/full/archive node, up to you!
 Please note that using Erigon as the TXN_RPC has proven unreliable by some indexers.
 - `OPERATOR_SEED_PHRASE` - the 12/15 word mnemonic that you generated earlier.
 Will be used by the Agent/Service to send transactions (open/close allocations, etc)
 - `STAKING_WALLET_ADDRESS` - the address (0x...) that you staked your GRT with, ideally living on an entirely different mnemonic phrase than your Operator Wallet.
 - `GEO_COORDINATES` of your server - you can search for an ip location website and check your server exact coordinates.

 **Optional env vars:**
 - `QUERY_FEE_REBATE_CLAIM_THRESHOLD`  - the minimum amount of GRT to claim per allocation
 - `REBATE_CLAIM_BATCH_THRESHOLD` - the minimum amount of Total GRT to batch claim for all allocations combined
 - `NETWORK_SUBGRAPH_DEPLOYMENT` - The Mainnet Network Subgraph IPFS hash, used if you want to rely on your own subgraph deployment rather than the gateways subgraphs
 - `INDEXER_AGENT_OFFCHAIN_SUBGRAPHS` - Gives you the possibility of syncing subgraphs locally without allocating to them onchain
 - `GRAPHNODE_LOGLEVEL` - the log level of the graph-node (indexer/query) - trace/debug/info/warn/error - if you have a whackton of subgraphs, increasing the loglevel to warn/error helps lowering the indexing time
 - `ETHEREUM_TRACE_STREAM_STEP_SIZE` - this helps (or not) indexing times by very small margins - use at own risk